Discover the benefits of open research in social sciences and humanities

 Kath Burton (she/her) specialises in development for the SSH portfolio at Routledge, Taylor & Francis.

-With over 15 years’ experience working in scholarly communications, Kath has worked in a variety of publishing roles from commissioning and programme management to designing and implementing effective publishing strategies for scholarly societies and journal editorial teams.
+With over 15 years of experience working in scholarly communications, Kath has worked in a variety of publishing roles from commissioning and programme management to designing and implementing effective publishing strategies for scholarly societies and journal editorial teams.

 Kath’s main area of focus is to discover new opportunities for digital, open, and public humanities using human-centred design techniques.
 She is deeply embedded within research and practice communities.
 She co-leads the Publishing and Public Humanities working group.